SoftUni-Internal/interactive-content/EN/02-Methods/09-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a method that receives a single integer n and prints nxn matrix with that number.
+Write a method that receives a single integer **n** and prints an n*n matrix with that number.

 ### Example
 | **Input** | **Output** |